Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: From magnetic PFC to magnetic APFC models

 \section{From magnetic PFC to magnetic APFC models}

 We consider here the limit of strong external magnetic fields.
-In this limit, the local magnetization can be assumed to be constant in the crystal.
+In this limit, the local magnetization is assumed to be constant in the crystal.
+The direction and the magnitude of the magnetization is solely defined by the external magnetic field.
 Then the magnetic PFC model in \cite{FPK13,SSP15} in terms of its free energy functional, reduces to:

-where $\phii$ denotes the scaled particle density and $\mathbf{m}$ the magnetization. $\qo$ defines the lattice spacing in equilibrium. $\BxO$, $\DBO$, $\tau$ and $v$ are modeling parameter.
-Together with the average density $\phiav$ they define crystal structure and properties \cite{EG04,TTG10,JA10b}. $\alpha_2$ controls the strength of the magnetic interaction.
-The considered form $\aalpha \phii (\mm \nabla)^2 \phii$ provides the simplest possible term leading to symmetry breaking by magnetization, \mm, which is assumed to be constant and of unit length, $|\mathbf{m}| \,= 1$.
-The resulting evolution equation for conserved dynamics reads
+where $\phii$ denotes the scaled particle density and $\mathbf{m}$ the magnetization. $\qo$ defines the lattice spacing at equilibrium, which we set here to 1 without loss of generality. $\Omega$ is the domain of integration. $\BxO$, $\DBO$, $\tau$ and $v$ are parameters as introduced in reference~\cite{Elder2007}.
+Together with the average density $\phiav$ they define crystal structure and physical properties.
+Parametric studies and phase diagrams obtained by varying such parameters in classical formulations of the PFC model can be found in the literature \cite{EG04,Elder2007,TTG10,JA10b}. $\aalpha$ controls the strength of the magnetic interaction.
+The considered form $\aalpha \phii (\mm \nabla)^2 \phii$ provides the simplest possible term leading to symmetry breaking by the magnetization, \mm, which is assumed to be constant.
+The magnetization is scaled to unit length, $|\mathbf{m}| \,= 1$ without loss of generality.
+Then, the evolution equation for conserved dynamics reads

 with